luqmanoop/lara-dotng/readme.md

 That was when it struck me! _There are millions of Nigerians on [Twitter](https://twitter.com), why not make this accessible to them_.
 Afterall, Lara claims to be a (chat) bot.

 ## Challenge
-If you didn't know already, there is no public API to interface with lara.ng
+If you didn't know already, there is no public API to interface with lara.ng.
+To have access, you need to submit a request to hello@lara.ng.
+Never tried that before so I can't say how easy/painful the process is.

 ## Solution
 **No API?
 No Problem!** [Puppeteer](https://developers.google.com/web/tools/puppeteer) to the rescue!